(Updated Jan. 15, 2021)

-Three GRACE teachers who are SNC graduates received their $5,000 grant for dedication to Catholic education in June 2018.
-The inaugural awardees of the grant included (pictured from left to right) Margaret Hogan, GRACE-St. John the Baptist Catholic School; Miranda VandenBoomen, GRACE-St. Bernard Catholic School; Katie Summers, GRACE-Notre Dame of De Pere.
+GRACE teacher Taylor Baltus (pictured), a St. Norbert College graduate who works at St. Bernard Catholic School, received a $5,000 grant in 2019 for her dedication to Catholic education.
+It was the second year grants were presented.
+The inaugural grant awardees in 2018 included Margaret Hogan, GRACE-St. John the Baptist Catholic School; Miranda VandenBoomen, GRACE-St. Bernard Catholic School; and Katie Summers, GRACE-Notre Dame of De Pere.

 The Green Bay Area Catholic Education (GRACE) system includes nine schools providing excellence in preschool through eighth-grade education and serves the 23 Catholic parishes within the Greater Green Bay community.
 GRACE schools range in offerings and locations, and each has its own distinct history, focus and parish connections.
 GRACE is one of the largest Catholic school systems in the state of Wisconsin. www.gracesystem.org

 Notre Dame Academy

 Notre Dame Academy, the premier Catholic high school in Green Bay, embraces more than 120 years of educational excellence.
 The caring, faith-filled environment welcomes students from across the region and the world through its international program.
 Notre Dame Academy students hold a 99% college admission and attendance rate. www.notredameacademy.com